R-V-S/inlineCodeSuite/README.md

 * `name`: A string.
 It must match the provided `name` property for the editor.
 If no match is found, nothing will happen
 * `preserveBaseIndentation` (optional): A boolean.
 Preserves the base level of indentation of the string passed to it.
 Defaults to the editor's value (which itself defaults to `true`), if provided
 * `clearHistory` (optional): A boolean.
-Clear's the editor's history, preventing undo actions from undoing the change to the editor's content
+Clears the editor's history, preventing undo actions from undoing the change to the editor's content

+#### `.setPreviewSettings(preview)`

+Changes the `preview` settings object, as outlined above.
+This is useful if you want to change pre- or post-HTML, or alter the styles dynamically after initialization.

+* `preview`: An object that defines preview settings, if a preview exists.

 #### `.addEventListener(type, callback)`